it-innovation/sam/doc/tutorial.rst

 * clientA may get access to the `TaskA` tasks.
 * otherClients may get access to the `TaskOther` tasks.
-* The factory gets a reference to all tasks but doesn't store the reference (the blue arrow indicates a local varibale rather than a field).
+* The factory gets a reference to all tasks but doesn't store the reference (the dashed arrows indicate references held in local variables rather than in fields).

 See :ref:`Graphing` for more information about the graphs produced.